tomasharkema/nixos-nvidia-vgpu/README.md

 This module unlocks vGPU functionality on your consumer nvidia card.

+This module is for host machines, it installs a merged driver, meaning the host can use the GPU at the same time as guests.

 > [!WARNING]
 > Under development, not usable. `mdevctl types` displays nothing